 When it comes to recipes, cornstarch is mainly used for thickening sauces, soups, stews, custards, and other liquid-based dishes.
 Some people prefer cornstarch over wheat flour because of its translucent color and lack of flavor, but the high carb count is an important factor to take into consideration.
 So the question remains — is cornstarch bad for you?

-Is Cornstarch Bad for You on a Low-Carb Diet?
+Is Cornstarch Bad for You?

 To figure out if cornstarch is bad for you on the keto diet, take a look at how much you would use in a typical recipe and see if the carb count is too high.